About the Journal

 F) Printing and Manuscript handling charges:

-For other type of article, contact the executive editor on email@example.com for further detail.
+For any other type of article, contact us at email@example.com.

 Discount on publication fees is available for special cases.
-Author needs send a request for discount with proper justification.
-The editorial board will decide discount considering the justification provided by author.
-Contact the executive editor on firstname.lastname@example.org for further detail.
+Author needs to send a request for discount with proper justification.
+The Publisher will decide the discount considering the justification provided by author.

 In case of any questions or query, please fill free to contact us on firstname.lastname@example.org.

 The charges to be paid only after acceptance of the article.
 Authors will be notified for the payment of publication charges on acceptance of the article.

 - A/c Name: National Journal of Community Medicine